Topics

 Most health insurance policies include coverage for vision and eye care.
 Coverage usually includes eye exams, glasses, contacts, prescription sunglasses, and more.
 It’s uncommon to find a stand-alone vision care insurance policy—most have at least basic health care included in their packages in combination with comprehensive vision care.

 Are you squinting while you read this?
-Maybe after a long day at your desk you find you commonly have a headache.
-It may be time to take care of your vision health.
+Maybe after a long day at your desk, you find you commonly have a headache.
+It may be time to invest in vision health insurance!

 What is vision insurance?